liamlecs/Database-Project-CS3380-T12/README.md

 ---

-> Thank you for exploring E‑Library!
+> Thank you for exploring the E‑Library!
 We hope this project serves as a strong foundation for future library systems and student-led development.